 Location means everything when it comes to real estate, and the Castle in the Clouds mansion has perhaps the best spot in the entire state.
 Take a trolly to the mountain summit in Moultonborough to see a beautiful estate with an even better view.

-The mansion was built in the 1900s and now open to the public.
-The attraction offers mansion tours to see the preserved furnishing.
+The mansion was built in the 1900s and is now open to the public.
+The attraction offers mansion tours to see the preserved furnishings.
 You can also dine at the restaurant with terrace views; if you’re looking for interesting things to do in New Hampshire, add this to the list!